ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/015-virtual-webcam-and-outputs.md

 Once activated, Audio Monitor will remain on until it is turned off in the <samp>Outputs</samp> menu or by clicking on the red {% inlineicon audio_out 15 redbutton %}Audio Monitor Button{% endinlineicon %} button in the top left corner of the Main Window.

+## Sharing Window (Pro Only)

+Ecamm Live's  Sharing Window feature can be used to send Ecamm Live's output into Zoom.
+This is an alternative to using the Virtual Camera feature, and may provide a higher resolution when screen sharing.
+Details on using the Sharing Window [can be found here](http://support.ecamm.com/en/articles/4004884-ecamm-live-s-sharing-window-pro-only).

 ## NDI Output (Pro Only)

 NDI Output provides the ability to send your broadcast to any [Newtek NDI®](https://www.newtek.com/ndi/) capable devices found on the network.